cbop-dev/synoptic-viewer/README.md

 ## TO DO:

-- [ ] include Nestle's secondary parallels (work in progress, Nov.
+- [ ] include Aland's secondary parallels (work in progress, Nov.
 2025)
 - [ ] More README documentation: requirements, installation, testing, usage.
 - [X] Lexeme type-to-search.
 - [ ] Further testing and performance improvements.